-The members of our nominating and corporate governance committee are Donald P. Casey, Gary E. Haroian, Joan C. McArdle, Simon J. Orebi Gann, Robert M. Whelan, Jr. and R. Halsey Wise, who was appointed to the committee on July 21, 2016.
-Mr. Whelan chairs the nominating and corporate governance committee.
-The nominating and corporate governance committee held one meeting in fiscal 2017.
-Our nominating and corporate governance committee's responsibilities include:
+The members of our nominating and corporate governance committee are Donald P. Casey, Gary E. Haroian, Georgia Keresty, Joan C. McArdle, Simon J. Orebi Gann, Robert M. Whelan, Jr. and R. Halsey Wise.
+Mr. Whelan chairs the nominating and corporate governance committee held one meeting in fiscal 2019.
+Our nominating and corporate governance committee for responsibilities include:

-- · identifying individuals qualified to become directors; - recommending to the board the persons to be nominated for election as directors; - · developing and recommending to the board corporate governance principles; and - · overseeing the evaluation of the board and each of the board committees.
+- · identifying individuals qualified to become directors; - recommending to the board the persons to be nominated for election as directors; - · developing and recommending to the board corporate governance principles; and - overseeing the evaluation of the board and each of the board committees.